logdna/ruby/README.md

     logger.log('This is my first log')
     => "Saved"  # Saved to buffer.
 Ready to be flushed automatically

+Optionally you can use a block to do so

+    logger.log { 'This is my second log' }
+    => "Saved"

 Log a message with particular metadata, level, appname, environment (one-time)

     logger.log('This is warn message', {:meta => {:meta => "data"}, :level => "WARN", :app => "awesome", :env => "DEVELOPMENT"})